gemshub/site/docs/start/gemstandalone/download.md

 >[![Conda-Forge](https://img.shields.io/conda/vn/conda-forge/xgems?style=for-the-badge&logo=conda-forge)](https://anaconda.org/conda-forge/xgems)

-!!! tip "Use jupyter lab from base conda environment:"
+!!! tip "Use jupyter lab from base conda environment"

-    Install nb_conda_kernels in the same environment as JupyterLab, in your case, you installed it in base Create new conda environments with your desired packages, but also include the ipykernel package (if using Python) Your conda environments should be accessible via JupyterLab
+    * Install ´nb_conda_kernels´ in the same environment as JupyterLab (base)
+    * Create new conda environments with your desired packages, but also include the ´ipykernel´ package
+    * Your conda environments should now be accessible via JupyterLab

 <!-- ## pyGEMS